hpssjellis/particle.io-photon-high-school-robotics/README.md

 # Big News.
-This entire Github Repository is not being maintained as it is being replaced by an Arduino compatible site at https://github.com/hpssjellis/arduino-high-school-robotics-course
+As of Feb 8th, 2020 this entire Github Repository is not being maintained as it is being replaced by an Arduino compatible site at https://github.com/hpssjellis/arduino-high-school-robotics-course.

+## The new site will reach a much larger audience of potential Robotics students and Educators.
+While taking advantage of the massive amount of open source material and engineers that use the Arduino hardware.
+I am very excited about the change.